e On Snow-Covered Streets

 them, and if our "City Fathers" have the welfare of our people and visitors at heart they would see that our highways are made passable.
 To enforce the law at once, or twice, probably would have the desired effect

 Another Sleigh Upsets

-A sleigh driven by Mr. Harry Bollinger, inn which two young ladies were ridding, upset on McCarren's hill on Monday evening.
+A sleigh driven by Mr. Harry Bollinger, in which two young ladies were riding, upset on McCarren's Hill on Monday evening.
 The shafts of the sleigh were broken, but now one was injured.

 Fairfield Considers Water Supply

-On Tuesday the water question was submitted to the people of Fairfield to decide by ballot.
-The proposition is to have the town install plant which will bring water from mountain springs, and provides that the town shall pay for the plant by a bond issue.
-The voters decide in
+On Tuesday, the water question was submitted to the people of Fairfield to decide by ballot.
+The proposition is to have the town install a plant which will bring water from mountain springs, and provides that the town shall pay for the plant by a bond issue.
+The voters decided in

 favor of the proposition.